Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

 \subsection{Comparison with Theoretical Predictions}

-The E-MOSAICS project (MOdelling Star cluster population Assembly In Cosmological Simulations within EAGLE) offers cosmological hydrodynamical simulations of galaxy formation which allow for the formation and evolution of star clusters using subgrid models \citep{Pfeffer2018,Kruijssen2019}.
+The E-MOSAICS project (MOdelling Star cluster population Assembly In Cosmological Simulations within EAGLE) offers cosmological hydrodynamical simulations of galaxy formation that allow for the formation and evolution of star clusters using subgrid models \citep{Pfeffer2018,Kruijssen2019}.
 Following their formation, clusters in the simulation lose mass due to stellar evolution, two-body relaxation, and shocks from rapidly changing tidal fields.
 Both young and old star clusters are assumed to form and evolve following the same physical mechanisms.
 The predicted ages and masses of clusters from the fiducial model of \citet{Pfeffer2024} at $z=2.5$ are shown in grayscale in Figure~\ref{fig:age_mass}, with the most extreme cluster masses (at different ages) plotted as the small gray circles.
 Our mass and age estimates for clusters in the Relic fall at the extreme upper end of the model predictions at a redshift of $z=2.5$.

-While significant mass-loss may not be necessary given the high mass clusters found in nearby post-merger systems \citep[e.g.,][]{Schweizer98, Schweizer07, He22}, we can make a very rough estimate of the expected mass loss following \citet{Pozzetti2019}, where the number of bright clusters at high redshift directly scales with the implied mass loss.
-As we detect 27 globular clusters brighter than 30th magnitude, we might expect a subsequent mass loss of around 0.4 dex by $z=0$.
-This number compares well to the results of \citet{Pfeffer2024}, where the 70\% of clusters that survive disruption lose 0.27 dex stellar mass on average from $z=2.5$ to $z=0$.
+While significant mass loss may not be necessary given the high-mass clusters found in nearby post-merger systems \citep[e.g.,][]{Schweizer98, Schweizer07, He22}, we can make a very rough estimate of the expected mass loss following \citet{Pozzetti2019}, where the number of bright clusters at high redshift directly scales with the implied mass loss.
+As we detect 25 clusters brighter than 30th magnitude in F444W, we might expect a subsequent mass loss of around 0.2 dex per cluster by $z=0$.
+This number compares well to the results of \citet{Pfeffer2024}, where 70\% (73\%) of all clusters (log(M$_{\star}$/M$_{\odot}>6.5$) survive disruption.
+These models predict a slightly larger median stellar mass loss of 0.27 dex (0.18 dex) from $z=2.5$ to $z=0$, though consistent within the normalized median absolute deviation of 0.08 dex (0.05 dex).
+That said, there is not yet a broad consensus among GC formation models regarding the fraction that survive \citep[e.g.,][]{Valenzuela2025}.